Teabaggers are stupid: this I confirmed by attending a Tea Party event on Tax Day in Las Vegas, which I previously wrote about here and here.

 But look at the sign on the right in this picture.
 It calls out three “bums” to “throw out”: Harry Reid, Shelley Berkeley, and Dina Titus, Democrats all.
 They apparently don’t want to dump Republican Representative Lee Terry from Nevada’s 2nd District, nor even Republican Senator John Ensign, despite his ethical and legal entanglements.

 The bank bailout (which, it should be remembered, was a Bush Administration measure) was “more like a trillion dollar black hole” only if a black hole sucks stuff in and then spits it back out with interest while stabilizing the economy and preventing a depression.
 I don’t like throwing money at the people who caused the problem, either, but that’s what we were left with, after letting banks that big exist and do business the way they do.
+The mistake was made long before the crisis.

 This fellow was entirely too proud of his clever discovery that OBAMA can stand for “One Big-Ass Mistake, America.”

 But I think the shirt on the left is the most amusing: “Educated Fox News Fan.”
 I mean, is there such a thing?
-Can there be?
-Wouldn’t an education help someone see through the mountain of crap?

 Kenneth Wegner is running for Congress in Nevada’s 1st District, which includes most of Las Vegas.
 Mr. Wegner is not a recent Tea Party invention: he has run for this seat and won the Republican primary twice before.